develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 laundry machine is generating, your table would blow up very soon.
-Luckily, with MongoDB you would easily make your laundry machine corporation scalable by storing each laundry machine's log data into a separate table (collection), so the number of your laundry manchines would equal the number of your tables.
+Luckily, with MongoDB you would easily make your laundry machine corporation scalable by storing each laundry machine's log data into a separate table (collection), so the number of your laundry machines would equal the number of your tables.

 Now, this might sound like a heresy in the old SQL world, but it's a quite obvious solution in the world of MongoDB.
 You could then further partition